-I've never read the original Arthur Hailey novel, but I might now, cause this movie held up very well for being over 40 years old.
-Even without the mad bomber story I was totally into all the comings and goings of the people and their personal problems (cheating husband, pregnant mistress, no money, traffic jam, protestors, low I.Q. and so on).
+I've never read the original Arthur Hailey novel, but I might now, because this movie held up very well for being nearly 50 years old.
+Even without the mad bomber story I was totally into all the comings and goings of the people and their personal problems (cheating husband, pregnant mistress, no money, traffic jam, protesters, low I.Q. and so on).

-Part 2 - Airport 1975
+Part 2 - Airport 1975 (1974)

-Part 3 - Airport '77
+Part 3 - Airport '77 (1977)

-Part 4 - Concorde...Airport '79
+Part 4 - Concorde...Airport '79 (1979)

 Poor Burt Lancaster having to listen to George Kennedy make out on the phone.